jwilger/jwilger.github.io/_posts/2015-12-08-saffron-bourbon-chicken-soup.md

    sauce to the pressure-cooker pot.

-19. Drain the vegetables and add them to the pressure-cooker pot along with the diced tomatoes, chicken stock, black pepper, thyme, and saffron.
+19. Drain the vegetables and add them to the pressure-cooker pot along with the diced potatoes, diced tomatoes, chicken stock, black pepper, thyme, and saffron.

 11. Bring the pressure-cooker up to pressure, and let the soup cook for 35 minutes.
 (I use an [Instant Pot][instant-pot], which has a button